 What is LifeRing?

-LifeRing is a network of support groups for people who want to live free of alcohol and other addictive drugs.
+LifeRing is a network of support groups for people who want to live free of alcohol and illicit or non-medically indicated drugs.

 How does LifeRing work?

 LifeRing works through positive social reinforcement.
 The meeting process empowers the Sober Self within each of us.